Learn How to Make Teaching ESL to Preschool Children Magic and Fun!

 Get exciting results using these brilliant ESL games and activities so your 3-6 year old children will love learning English

 Hello and welcome.
 My name is Shelley Ann Vernon.
-Thank you for visiting this page and I want to tell you that you have come to the right place if you are looking for fresh fun ideas to bring magic and natural learning to your ESL preschool classroom or nursery.
+Thank you for visiting this page and I want to tell you that you have come to the right place if you are looking for fresh fun ideas to bring magic and natural learning to your ESL preschool nursery or young primary school classroom.

 These tips are for you if you are teaching 3-6 year old preschool children, beginners in English as a second language in small to medium-sized groups.

-If you are teaching older children only then please find out more here: 6-12 years olds.
+If you are teaching older children only then please find out more here.